Restorative Dentistry Wisconsin Trust for Flawless, Healthy Smiles

 Composite resin fillings take longer to apply to teeth than silver amalgam.
 However, spending a few extra minutes at our dental office will save you a lot of time later.
 The natural coloring of composite resin will last just as long as an amalgam filling without affecting the appearance of your smile.

 If you currently have silver amalgam or metal fillings, you can have them replaced with composite resin.
 Just contact our dentists for a consultation to get started.
-We will use the latest dental technology to determine if it is safe to remove and replace your current fillings.
+We use the latest dental technology to determine the safety of removing and replacing your current fillings.

 Tooth Extraction and Replacement

 A cavity that reaches the root of your tooth may require root canal therapy instead of a regular filling.
-If a cavity continues to grow and does not get filled, the tooth will need to be extracted to prevent spreading decay further.
+If a cavity continues to grow and does not get filled, the tooth will need to be extracted to prevent the further spread of decay.
 The missing tooth will then be replaced with a dental implant or crown, depending on the health of your remaining teeth, gums, and jaw.